zwbetz-gh/minimal-bootstrap-hugo-theme/README.md

 ## Run example site

-From the root of `themes/cupper-hugo-theme/exampleSite`:
+From the root of `themes/minimal-bootstrap-hugo-theme/exampleSite`:

 ```
 hugo server --themesDir ../..
 ```

+## Configuration

+Copy the `config.toml` from the [`exampleSite`](https://github.com/zwbetz-gh/minimal-bootstrap-hugo-theme/tree/master/exampleSite), then edit as desired.

 ## Blog post folder

 This theme expects your _posts_ to be under the `post` folder.

 If you want to use a different folder, then override the [`post-list.html`](https://github.com/zwbetz-gh/minimal-bootstrap-hugo-theme/blob/master/layouts/partials/post-list.html) partial and replace `post` with the name of your folder.

-## Configuration

-Copy the `config.toml` from the [`exampleSite`](https://github.com/zwbetz-gh/minimal-bootstrap-hugo-theme/tree/master/exampleSite), then edit as desired.

 ## Favicons